 With age, wrinkles develop on the side of the eye, called crows-feet, and these wrinkles extend to the lower lid region.
 The loss of support and deflation of our cheeks, fat pads can develop.

 The eyelid changes result in looking tired, sad, beleaguered and deflated.
-The frustration that eyelid aging can cause makes it one of the most common procedures sought after at SpaMedica.
+The frustration that eyelid aging can cause makes blepharoplasty one of the most common procedures sought after at SpaMedica.

 Blepharoplasty Before & After

-To ensure a successful eyelid surgery, you will be advised to take precautions:
+To ensure a successful blepharoplasty surgery, you will be advised to take precautions:

 - A pre-op evaluation for dry eye and other ocular diseases is important, Dr. Mulholland will discuss this in your consultation.